 The Slovenian interaction with CERN has been very effective, in view of the small size of its HEP community.
-Slovenia participates in ATLAS, with the development and production of low-mass power and signal cables for the Silicon Tracker, a share in the Common Fund and testing equipment on the reactor in Ljubljana.
+Slovenian scientists and researchers have very significant roles in the development of silicon and diamond solid-state detectors in the RD42 and RD50 Collaborations.
+Slovenia participates in the ATLAS experiment, with the development and production of low-mass power and signal cables for the Silicon Tracker, and has a prominent share in the Worldwide LHC Computing Grid.
+Slovenian scientists and students have had leading roles in several physics analyses, concentrating on identifying signals that would point to physics beyond the Standard Model.

 Since 4 July 2017, Slovenia is an Associate Member in the pre-stage to Membership of CERN.